AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/how-migration-works.md

 ## Migration efforts

 Just like an upgrade between 1.x versions (for example, from v1.12 to v1.14), the level of effort to migrate from Magento 1 to Magento 2 depends upon how you have built your site and its level of customization.
-However, we are constantly improving the Data Migration Tool (see the [Changelog](https://github.com/magento/data-migration-tool/blob/2.3/CHANGELOG.md) for more details); so the migration efforts are continuously decreasing.
+However, we are constantly improving the [!DNL Data Migration Tool] (see the [Changelog](https://github.com/magento/data-migration-tool/blob/2.3/CHANGELOG.md) for more details); so the migration efforts are continuously decreasing.